PacificRebel/PacificRebel/README.md

   the best picture of the day, assign reporters and camera crews to cover stories and provide editorial
   and legal guidance.
 Member of ITN's Sustainability Action Team and Channel 4 newsroom representative on the
   next NOS (Newsroom Operating System) upgrade group.
-- `Producer`: I do the occasional producer shift, making news into engaging TV.
-Writing scripts, editing
-  picture and chasing stories.

 Previous roles:
 - `Site Editor`, Channel 4 News Digital: managing a team of journalists working on our digital platforms.